svenkreiss/databench/v0.3/_sources/tutorial.txt

 This tutorial assumes you have read :ref:`quickstart` and know how to create an analysis using ``scaffold-databench``.
-This tutorial covers custom styling/branding, layouts with Bootstrap 3, the use of generic UI elements, matplotlib, basic d3.js and custom API endpoints.
+This tutorial covers custom styling/branding, layouts with Bootstrap 3, the use of generic UI elements, matplotlib and basic d3.js.

 Your input is very welcome.
 Please don't hesitate to `file a bug <https://github.com/svenkreiss/databench/issues>`_ or